lukeify/notes/PiHole on UniFi OS 3.md

 3. Select "Continue" when the install indicates a static IP is needed.

-4. Select "Cloudflare" as our custom upstream DNS provider.
+4. Select "CloudFlare" as our custom upstream DNS provider.

 5. As we will be using PiHole's teleport functionality to import a previous PiHole configuration, select "No" to including blocklists on install.